 The Christian Wainwright house

 Before Ebenezer Smith sold his house to Stanwood, he sold a lot, with fifty feet frontage, to Daniel Tilton, March 1, 1732-3 (68: 149).
-Tilton sold the lot with “a certain messauge” to Christian Wainwright, June 2, 1741 (80: 295).
+Tilton sold the lot with “a certain messuage” to Christian Wainwright, on June 2, 1741 (80: 295).
 Her husband, John Wainwright Jr. (1690-1739) had died at age 49 and left his wife Christian with three children.
-The great fortune left by his grandfather Colonel Francis Wainwright became greatly reduced, and the widow was granted relief by the court to sell various properties in order to care for and educate her children.
-Her house was in the presently empty small lot between 8 and 12 North Main Street, and can be identified as the house of Ebenezer Smith.
+The great fortune left by his grandfather, Colonel Francis Wainwright, became greatly reduced, and the widow was granted relief by the court to sell various properties in order to care for and educate her children.
+Her house was in the presently empty small lot between 8 and 12 North Main Street and can be identified as the house of Ebenezer Smith.

 Sources